Lisbet Rausing

-Anna Lisbet Kristina Rausing (born 9 June 1960) is a science historian and philanthropist.
-She is a co-founder of Arcadia, one of the UK's largest philanthropic foundations.
+Dame Anna Lisbet Kristina Rausing (born 9 June 1960) is a science historian and philanthropist.
+She is a co-founder of the Arcadia Fund, one of the UK's largest philanthropic foundations.

 Early life

-Lisbet Rausing is the eldest daughter of Hans Rausing and his wife Märit Rausing.
-She has one sister, Sigrid Rausing, and one brother, Hans Kristian Rausing.
-Her grandfather, Ruben Rausing, was co-founder of the Swedish packaging company Tetra Pak.
+Anna Lisbet Kristina Rausing, born on 9 June 1960, in Lund, Sweden, is a member of the wealthy Swedish Rausing family.
+She is the eldest child and daughter of Hans (1926–2019) and Märit Rausing, and has one sister, Sigrid Rausing (born 1962) and one brother, Sir Hans Kristian Rausing (born 1963).
+Her grandfather, Ruben Rausing (1895–1983), was co-founder of the Swedish multinational food packaging company Tetra Pak.

-Rausing studied History at the University of California, Berkeley (B.A., summa cum laude 1984) and completed an M.A.
-(1987) and Ph.D.
-(1993) in History at Harvard University.
+Rausing earned a B.A. degree summa cum laude in History from the University of California, Berkeley in 1984.
+She later pursued graduate studies at Harvard University, where she received a M.A. degree in History in 1987, followed by a Ph.D. in the same field in 1993.

 Career

 Harvard University Press published Rausing's scholarly biography of Carl Linnaeus, Linnaeus: Nature and Nation in 1999.
 Throughout her career she has published a range of articles on related subjects in scholarly journals including Isis, Representations, Configurations, and History of Political Economy.
 She has also contributed to the Financial Times and The Sunday Telegraph, and has published a number of pieces on the evolution of archive digitization and on open access to scholarship.